CRREL tests Tripline capabilities during AE22

-Cold Region Research Engineering Lab (CRREL) personnel test Tripline capabilities during U.S. Northern Command's Exercise ARCTIC EDGE 2022 at Joint Base Elmendorf-Richardson, Alaska, March 3, 2022.
-Tripline is a state-of-the-art early warning system for airborne threats.
-AE22 is a biennial homeland defense exercise designed to provide high quality and effective joint training in austere cold weather conditions.
-(U.S. Air Force video by Staff Sgt.
-Taylor Crul)
+Chris Williams, Cold Region Research Engineering Lab engineer, identifies aircraft outside as part of logging daily data for research purposes using a Tripline system during U.S. Northern Command Exercise ARCTIC EDGE 2022 at Joint Base Elmendorf-Richardson, Alaska, March 3, 2022.
+Tripline is a state-of-the-art early warning system for potential airborne threats.
+AE22 is a biennial homeland defense exercise to provide high quality and effective joint training in austere cold weather conditions.
+(U.S. Air Force photo by Staff Sgt.
+Trevor T. McBride)

 |Date Taken: